Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 USDA Hardiness Zone

 Zones determine winter survival.
-Blue Princess thrives in zone 5, while Golden Oakland and Soft Touch prefer warmer zones 6-9.
+Blue Princess and Gem Box Inkberry both thrive down to zone 5, while Soft Touch prefers warmer zones 6-9.
 Check your zone before ordering to ensure the plant thrives in your climate.
 Ignoring hardiness is the most common cause of shrub failure.

 Sun Exposure